 A variety of key players are competing to shape the South African EV market.
-While the exact dynamics of the industry are still emerging and the timing of key tipping points are unknown, car manufacturers and charging infrastructure companies are the most active investors in the market, with very limited activity currently from the battery companies (see Figure 6).
+The exact dynamics of the industry are still emerging and the timing of key tipping points are unknown.
+Notwithstanding, car manufacturers and charging infrastructure companies are the most active investors in the market, with very limited activity currently from the battery companies (see Figure 7).